 The community can have their say on offshore oil and gas activities.
 Government and companies consult at various stages.

-We consult before releasing offshore areas (acreage) for exploration.
+We consult prior to the release of offshore areas (acreage) for exploration.

 As part of preparing their environment plans companies may consult with many stakeholders including:

-Certain offshore activities also require an offshore project proposal, which have a public comment period.
+Certain offshore activities also require an offshore project proposal, which has a public comment period.

 From time to time we consult on potential changes to policy, legislation and regulation.
-See all consultations on offshore oil and gas.
+See our consultations.